-Software to uninstall Command to uninstall the software MySQL rpm -e <mysql_package_name></mysql_package_name> Note: Uninstall any version of MySQL that is older than 5.7.26 Community Edition.
+Software to uninstall Command to uninstall the software MySQL rpm -e <mysql_package_name></mysql_package_name> Note: Uninstall any version that is not MySQL 5.7.23 Community Edition or later.
 Note: If you receive dependency errors, you must add thenodeps option to uninstall the component.
-All other modules yum remove module_name unzip ActiveIQUnifiedManager-9.6.zip
+All other modules yum remove module_name unzip OnCommandUnifiedManager-rhel7-9.5.zip

-Step 4.
-Navigate to the directory where you downloaded the installation .zip file and expand the Unified Manager bundle:
+Navigate to the directory where you downloaded the installation .zip file and expand the Unified Step 4.
+Manager bundle: